seleniumbase/SeleniumBase/README.md

 <br />
 </p>

 <p>SeleniumBase is a browser automation framework for the modern web.
-Whether you're new or experienced in Python, SeleniumBase makes it easy to get started.
-With special features like Stealth Mode (UC Mode / CDP Mode), you'll be evading bot-detection and bypassing CAPTCHAs in minutes.</p>
+Both new and experienced Python users alike can easily get started.
+With special stealth features like UC Mode and CDP Mode, you'll be evading bot-detection and bypassing CAPTCHAs in minutes.</p>

 --------